quicwg/quic-v2/draft-ietf-quic-v2.md

 Note that version 2 meets that document's definition of a compatible version with version 1.
 Therefore, servers can use compatible negotiation to switch a connection between the two versions.

-A server might fully support version 2 but merely parse Initial packets from version 1, or vice versa.
-Such servers SHOULD use compatible negotiation instead of sending a Version Negotiation packet to initiate incompatible version negotiation to avoid the delay penalty of the latter.
+Endpoints that support both versions SHOULD support compatible version negotiation to avoid a round trip.

 ## Compatible Negotiation Requirements